dotnet/docs-aspire/docs/get-started/build-your-first-aspire-app.md

 ## Explore the .NET Aspire dashboard

-When you run a .NET Aspire app, a dashboard also launches that you use to monitor various parts of your app.
-The dashboard should resemble the following screenshot:
+When you run a .NET Aspire app, a dashboard launches that you use to monitor various parts of your app.
+The dashboard resembles the following screenshot:

 :::image type="content" source="media/aspire-dashboard.png" lightbox="media/aspire-dashboard.png" alt-text="A screenshot of the .NET Aspire Dashboard, depicting the Projects tab.":::

 Visit each link on the left navigation to view different information about the .NET Aspire app:

-- **Projects**: Lists basic information for all of the individual .NET projects in your .NET Aspire app, such as the app state, endpoint addresses, and the environment variables that were loaded in.
+- **Resources**: Lists basic information for all of the individual .NET projects in your .NET Aspire app, such as the app state, endpoint addresses, and the environment variables that were loaded in.
-- **Containers**: Lists basic information about your app containers, such as the state, image tag, and port number.
-You should see the Redis container you added for output caching with the name you provided.
-- **Executables**: Lists the running executables used by your app.
-The sample app doesn't include any executables, so it should display the message **No running executables found**.
-- **Logs**:

-  - **Project**: Displays the output logs for the projects in your app.
-Select which project you'd like to display logs for using the drop-down at the top of the page.
+- **Console**: Displays the console output from each of the projects in your app.
-  - **Container**: Displays logs from the containers in your app.
-You should see Redis logs from the container you configured as part of the template.
-If you have more than one container, you can select which to show logs from using the drop-down at the top of the page.
-  - **Executable**: Displays logs from the executables in your app.
-The sample app doesn't include any executables, so there's nothing to see here.
 - **Structured**: Displays structured logs in table format.
 These logs support basic filtering, free-form search, and log level filtering as well.
 You should see logs from the `apiservice` and the `webfrontend`.
 You can expand the details of each log entry by selecting the **View** button on the right end of the row.
 - **Traces**: Displays the traces for your application, which can track request paths through your apps.
 Locate a request for **/weather** and select **View** on the right side of the page.
 The dashboard should display the request in stages as it travels through the different parts of your app.

     :::image type="content" source="media/aspire-dashboard-trace.png" lightbox="media/aspire-dashboard-trace.png" alt-text="A screenshot showing an .NET Aspire dashboard trace for the webfrontend /weather route.":::